-07. Separate to the entry PDF, entrants must supply logos for both client and agency in addition to a minimum of three and a maximum of six images of the project.
+7. Separate to the entry PDF, entrants must supply logos for both client and agency in addition to a minimum of three and a maximum of six images of the project.
 These should be supplied as 72dpi.jpgs online.
-Once you have submitted your entry online, please supply the same images in high resolution, CMYK/300dpi TIFF or jpg file formats on a clearly labelled USB.
+Once you have submitted your entry online, please supply the same images via WeTransfer to firstname.lastname@example.org.
+These files should be high-resolution, CMYK/300 dpi, TIFF, or jpg file formats.
 If you include any images which feature someone else’s work, you must have permission to use these images and they must be labelled accordingly.
-All images must be sent to DBA Design Effectiveness Awards, 35–39 Old Street, London, EC1V 9HX by 1 November 2019.
+All images must be sent to email@example.com by Friday 10 November 2023.

-08. Each entry must be finally approved, before submission, by the entrant’s principal / managing director or equivalent, and by an appropriate senior executive of the other party.
-The names of these individuals should be entered into the online form and included on the sign off sheet which can be found at the end of this pack.
+8. Each entry must be finally approved, before submission, by the entrant’s principal / managing director or equivalent, and by an appropriate senior executive of the other party.
+The names of these individuals should be entered into the online form and included on the sign off sheet which can be found here.
 Once these names have been entered and the form has been signed, they have confirmed they have complied with these rules.
 DBA may ensure all these individuals have the necessary authority.

 9. Entries submitted into the Awards should be honest and truthful and comply to the rules.
 Any entry that is found, subsequent to judging and / or the Awards Ceremony, to have included false or misleading information may be disqualified and / or have its Award withdrawn.
 By entering the Awards, entrants are confirming that the works they submit contain no personal data which would be governed by the Data Protection Act 2018.
 No works submitted should contain any libellous or obscene material, nor anything which infringes the intellectual property rights of others.
 All entry content is respected as the intellectual property of the entrants.